 Spencer was inspired by his friend, Chris Guthrie, and I’d suggest starting by listening to this podcast which explains how this business works and gives some ideas for how you can get started.
 Chris is also doing very well selling his own brand of product on Amazon, after just a few months.

-This isn’t an exhaustive list of mobile business ideas – not even close.
+This isn’t an exhaustive list of the best mobile business ideas – not even close.
 However, I’ve hand selected some opportunities that are accessible to a large amount of people – IF they are willing to take action and learn along the way.

 Hopefully you’ll take one or more of these ideas and run with it.
 Learn from some of the people mentioned who are already crushing it and get started!